-- For a marketplace participant that wants to use a directed-action order, section 6.4 of the Regulation requires a marketplace participant to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs.
-In general, it is expected that a marketplace participant that uses a directed-action order would maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated by regulatory authorities.
-Relevant information would include information that describes: - (a) steps taken by the marketplace participant to evaluate its policies and procedures; - (b) any breaches or deficiencies found; and - the steps taken to resolve the breaches or deficiencies. (c)
+- (1) For a marketplace participant that wants to use a directed-action order, section 6.4 of the Regulation requires a marketplace participant to establish, maintain and ensure compliance with written policies and procedures that are reasonably designed to prevent trade-throughs.
+In general, it is expected that a marketplace participant that uses a directed-action order would maintain relevant information so that the effectiveness of its policies and procedures can be adequately evaluated regulatory authorities.
+Relevant information would include information that describe - steps taken by the marketplace participant to evaluate its policies and procedures; - (b) - (c)

+the steps taken to resolve the breaches or deficiencies.

-The policies and procedures should also outline when it is appropriate to use a directed-action order and how it will be used as set out in paragraph 6.4(a) of the Regulation.
+plicies and procedures should also and procedure and how " The policies and procedures should also outline when it is appropriate to use a directed-action order and how it will be used as out in paragraph 6.4(a) of the Regulation.

-Order protection applies whenever two or more marketplaces with protected orders are open for trading.
+(2) Order protection applies whenever two or more marketplaces with protected orders are open for trading.
 Some marketplaces provide a trading session at a price established by that marketplace during its regular trading hours for marketplace participants who are required to benchmark to a certain closing price.
-In these circumstances, under paragraph 6.4(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of orders between marketplaces.
+In these circumstances, under paragraph 16.4(a)(iv)(C) of the Regulation, a marketplace participant would not be required to take steps to reasonably prevent trade-throughs of orders between marketplaces